andrew/ultimate-awesome/README.md

 - [awesome-serbia](https://github.com/petarjs/awesome-serbia) - A curated list of things that show the awesome side of Serbia 😎 🇷🇸.
 - [awesome-asv-antispoofing](https://github.com/PHJhjpeng1992/awesome-asv-antispoofing) - This is a curated list of awesome ASV(Automatic Speaker Verification) Anti-Spoofing papers, libraries, datasets, and other resources.
 - [awesome-wpo-chinese](https://github.com/PikeLiang/awesome-wpo-chinese) - 前端性能优化资源列表.
-- [awesome-memory-rl](https://github.com/schatty/awesome-memory-rl) - A curated list of awesome memory in reinforcement learning research materials.
 - [awesome_eos](https://github.com/SheldonHH/awesome_eos) - General Catalog for EOS resources.
 - [awesome-umcs](https://github.com/s-tyda/awesome-umcs) - A curated list of awesome Maria Curie-Sklodowska University links and resources.
 - [awesome-quantum-chemistry](https://github.com/twoXes/awesome-quantum-chemistry) - Quantum Chemistry is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.
 - [awesome-masonite](https://github.com/vaibhavmule/awesome-masonite) - Curating the best Masonite packages and resources.
 - [awesome-flake-parts](https://github.com/wearetechnative/awesome-flake-parts) - A curated list of awesome flake-parts resources, modules, and examples.
 Flake-parts is a framework for writing Nix Flakes.
 - [awesome-dao](https://github.com/windranger-io/awesome-dao) - A curated list of the best tools, libs and material about DAO's .
+- [awesome-marp-template](https://github.com/ykicchan/awesome-marp-template) - An ultimate Marp template for your awesome presentation!.
 - [powered-by-azuracast](https://github.com/zcraber/powered-by-azuracast) - Curated list of awesome radio stations powered by AzuraCast.
 - [awesome-gwent](https://github.com/zhouzi/awesome-gwent) - Awesome resources for GWENT®: The Witcher Card Game.
 - [awesome_PV_faults_diagnosis](https://github.com/574168985/awesome_PV_faults_diagnosis) - Literature review renewal of PV faults diagnosis, including papers, datasets, and codes.